 What’s the difference?

-A fundamental difference between the two methods is, the transaction-based “break fix” service has the client and provider working at cross purposes: The provider needs the client to have problems in order to have work to do.
+A fundamental difference between the two methods is, the transaction-based break-fix service has the client and provider working at cross purposes: The provider needs the client to have problems in order to have work to do.
 All the risk for the network’s health and performance is on the client’s side.
-A managed service provider (MSP), assumes some of the risk by charging a flat fee for an allotted amount of hours to keep the network running smoothly.
+A managed service provider (MSP) assumes some of the risks by charging a flat fee for an allotted amount of hours to keep the network running smoothly.

-So how does a company choose their managed service provider?
+So how does a company choose its managed service provider?
 Here are some things to check for when evaluating an MSP.

-An MSP that’s only now getting into the game is unlikely to be as effective as one that’s been through the growth pains and has deep experience with the procedures and tools that constitute the best practices in this field.
-Similarly, ask about the service provider’s staff – do they have enough experience to be considered experts in Managed Services, too?
+An MSP that’s only now getting into the game is unlikely to be as effective as one that’s been through the growing pains and has deep experience with the procedures and tools that constitute the best practices in this field.
+Similarly, ask about the service provider’s staff if they have enough experience to be considered experts in Managed Services too?

-If a company decides to rely on an MSP to manage all or part of their IT infrastructure, it doesn’t mean they should be “out of the loop”.
+If a company decides to rely on an MSP to manage all or part of its IT infrastructure, it doesn’t mean it should be out of the loop.
 The relationship is a partnership, and that means information about the health of the IT infrastructure needs to flow back to the client company on a regular basis, in the form of monthly reports and regular meetings.
-Similarly, to get the maximum value out of the relationship, the client company should seek to get the MSP involved in strategic planning, to ensure the network will continue to meet the company’s needs as it grows.
+Similarly, to get the maximum value out of the relationship, the client company should seek to get the MSP involved in strategic planning to ensure the network will continue to meet the company’s needs as it grows.

-Clare Computer Solutions has been in business since 1990, and been providing Managed Services since 2003.
+Clare Computer Solutions has been in business since 1990 and has been providing Managed Services since 2003.
 We have proven procedures and processes in place to deliver a consistent level of service, and we track key metrics to ensure we maintain our clients’ service level goals.
 We also help clients with their IT budgeting.
-It’s time your company’s information technology was properly managed – contact us to get started.
+It’s time your company’s information technology was properly managed, so contact us to get started.